-Instructor communication policy: I am available to meet with you during my office hour in Sage Hall Room 2042 on Wednesdays from 10:30- 11:30 and can also be found in my office on Fridays after class.
+Instructor communication policy: I am available to meet with you during my office hours online on Wednesdays from 11 a.m. - 12 p.m.
 If you are unable to meet with me during the scheduled office hours, please contact me so we can try to meet online in a live ZOOM conference, by phone, email or Canvas chat.
 In order to receive your message and respond quickly, I prefer that you contact me by Canvas or university email.
 I will respond to your inquiries within 24 hours during the week (Monday through Friday).
 If you need to contact me on the weekends my policy is to respond within 48 hours.
-Please contact me and keep me informed of any questions or concerns you have regarding the course.
+Above all, contact me and keep me informed of any questions or concerns you have regarding the course.